idfive/Developer-Documentation/docs/front-end/performance.md

 ---
 # Performance

+Code should be written with performance in mind at all times.
+All CSS and JavaScript should be "bundled" and minified/uglified using Webpack, and images should be compressed and resized for the smallest possible size.

 Keep performance in mind as you start building out a project.
 It will be much easier to keep this in mind throughout instead of right before launch.
 For more insights into idfive's philosophy on performance, see [our related blog post](https://idfive.com/agency/insights/website-speed-testing-seo-vs-ux/).

 ## Tips